Confessions of an Accidental C.E.O.

 I know I get paid the same for 30 minutes as 75, but the stress of having to mentally check off points I won’t have time to make or stories I won’t be able to share as I’m waiting (and as my request to get this guy off the stage are being ignored) makes doing a great 30 minutes a lot more work somehow.

 There were other problems with this particular event and by the time I was on my 4th flight to get home, I was seriously questioning whether I was cut out for this work any more.
-My next (and final) live presentation went much better—a good way to wrap a 40+ year speaking career, if that’s indeed what was happening.
+My next live presentation (and final one for the year) went much better—a good way to wrap a 40+ year speaking career, if that’s indeed what was happening.
 But I was also aware of the toll the travel and preparation were taking.

 No big decisions as we rolled into 2020, but by then a few other things were happening, not least of which involved 7 or 8 of my books being pulled out of print by previously author-friendly publishers, now in the process of downsizing and trashing their backlist.
 Sigh.

-If I hadn’t seen the writing on the wall by March, Covid hit and what was left of my career pretty much ground to a halt.
+If I hadn’t seen the writing on the wall throughout 2019, in March of 2020, Covid hit and what was left of my career pretty much ground to a halt.
 I was creeping up on my 70th birthday (in April 2021) and although I had never imagined I would actually retire (!), it seemed to be happening with or without my consent.